janelia-flyem/SegmentationEvaluationConsole/README.md

     % grunt

 Installed js file located in build/js/bundle.js.
-The application can be included on a webpage by anchoring to a div named 'segeval':
+The application can be included on a webpage by anchoring to a div named 'segeval' and linking build/js/bundle.js and build/neuroglancer/main.bundle.js:

     % <div id="segeval"> </div>

-On chrome, the application must be served to avoid same-origin policy errors.
+On chrome, the application must be served to avoid same-origin policy errors with neuroglancer's web worker thread.
 Grunt automatically starts a server at localhost:3000, so simply navigate to this location in your browser with grunt running locally to view the application.

 ###Architectural Notes

 As noted, the application makes use of React components.
-It also leverages 3rd party libraries extensively, such as [stack3d](https://github.com/janelia-flyem/stack3D) for visualizing the subvolumes in the image volume.
+It also leverages 3rd party libraries extensively, such as [stack3d](https://github.com/janelia-flyem/stack3D) for visualizing the subvolumes in the image volume and a fork of [neuroglancer](https://github.com/janelia-flyem/neuroglancer) for displaying images and segmentations.

 This application expects JSON files formatted in the same manner as produced by DVIDSparkServices (this can be downloaded from a DVID server or from file).
 The file format is still going through rapid revision but it is possible to decouple this viewer from DVIDSparkServices.
 In general, the file format defines different "types" of comparison each with a set of different metrics/stats for each type.